oneops/oneops.github.io/user/operation/monitors.md

 ## Custom Monitors

-Custom monitors can be configured in the design view of a component:
+Custom monitors allow you to define additional metric monitoring for any component.
+They can be configured in the design view of a component:

 1. Navigate to the desired assembly.
 1. Press _Design_ in the left hand navigation.